MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Returns the current serial number of `$layout`.

-The serial number is initialized to an small number larger than zero when a new layout is created and is increased whenever the layout is changed using any of the setter functions, or the `PangoContext` it uses has changed.
+The serial number is initialized to an small number larger than zero when a new layout is created and is increased whenever the layout is changed using any of the setter functions, or the *PangoContext* it uses has changed.
 The serial may wrap, but will never have the value 0.
 Since it can wrap, never compare it with "less than", always use "not equals".

-This can be used to automatically detect changes to a `PangoLayout`, and is useful for example to decide whether a layout needs redrawing.
-To force the serial to be increased, use [method `$Pango`.Layout.context_changed].
+This can be used to automatically detect changes to a **Gnome::Pango::Layout**, and is useful for example to decide whether a layout needs redrawing.
+To force the serial to be increased, use `.context-changed()`.

     method get-serial (--> UInt )